 Is Cash King?

 Here is why people say cash is king.
 If you pay for a house in cash, you don't need to follow the bank's guidelines to buy a house.
 In really hot markets, houses sell for more than asking price and the appraisals can't keep up to the market demand.
 So, by offering a seller a deal in cash (with no appraisal contingency added), the sellers know that you will be able to buy the house at what you are offering.

 Another big factor is financing takes longer than cash deals.
 You can close on a house in two weeks with cash deals.
 Most of the time, getting a mortgage will take 30-45 days.

 So, do you need to bring cash to close on a competitive house in our market?
-Most of the time, no. It's not unheard of to have cash deals in the area, but prices are not going drastically above appraised value and, therefore, waiving appraisal contingencies is not common practice.
+Most of the time, no. It's not unheard of to have cash deals in the area, but prices are not going drastically above appraised value, therefore, waiving appraisal contingencies is not common practice.

 So How Do You Win Your Dream House?

 For the most part, the highest price will win.
 The best way to secure the house and not give too high of an offer is by doing an escalation clause.
-Here would be an example of someone offering $200,000 on 1234 Main St but they are willing to go $10k above their offer price.
+An example of an escalation clause looks like this: John Smith offers $200,000 on 1234 Main St but John is willing to go $10k above the seller's offer price.

 Aside from purchase price, there are other factors that can greatly help you win a competitive house.

 The more money you put towards a down payment, the more secure of a buyer you are in the eyes of the seller.
 The loan programs that let you put little to no money down are excellent programs, but they can often come with difficult stipulations.
 For example, you can't have cracked windows on a house if you use an FHA loan.
 Also, having a full down payment can be an indication that you are financially secure and there won't be any insurmountable surprises with your credit.